 - Slowly begin bringing your legs straight out in front of you as you did in the second variation

-- Once your legs have breached parallel you gently begin to lean back
+- Once your legs have reached parallel you gently begin to lean back

 - This movement should be done in a controlled fashion with no excessive swinging or momentum